 – Loosen the lid to depressurize from the shaking you’ve just done then do up the lid again nice and tight.

 – Now you’re in another dangerous phase of the process.
 There’s potential to explode the vessel and lose an eye.

 – The bottle will become hard like a commercial bottle of fizzy drink.
 Allow it to brew in this way in the order of a day up to several days depending on temperature.
 Warmer temperatures will pressurize faster.
 If you’re worried about exploding bottles then only ferment up to point when the bottle becomes hard.

 – Put your cider in the fridge.
 When yeast is cooled it becomes dormant so that it will no longer produce more carbon dioxide.
 If you find your cider is not fizzy enough you put it in the fridge too early or didn’t put in enough sugar.

 – Wait for the cider to chill in the fridge.

 – Congratulations.
 You now have a superior hard apple cider.
 Clarified.
 Carbonated.
 Effervescent.
 Delicious.

-– If you wait at least a few more days the cider will taste smoother and less yeasty.
-Best to wait a week or two.
+– If you wait at a week or few the cider will taste smoother and less yeasty.

 Brewing in Hot Conditions